GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 negative, or lightened by sliding (:math:`s`,\ :math:`v`) toward (**COLOR\_HSV\_MAX\_S**, **COLOR\_HSV\_MAX\_V**) if the illumination is positive.
-The extremes of the :math:`s` and :math:`v` are defined in the file and are usually chosen so the corresponding points are nearly black (:math:`s` = 1, :math:`v` = 0) and white (:math:`s` = 0, :math:`v` = 1).
+The extremes of the :math:`s` and :math:`v` are defined in the ``gmt.conf`` file and are usually chosen so the corresponding points are nearly black (:math:`s` = 1, :math:`v` = 0) and white (:math:`s` = 0, :math:`v` = 1).
 The reason this works is that the HSV system allows movements in color space which correspond more closely to what we mean by “tint” and